6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 1. Find It

-This nose work game is very simple, so it might be one you want to start off playing.
-And chances are you’ve already played this one with your dog!
+This nose work game is very simple, so it might be one you want to start with.
+Also, chances are you’ve already played this one with your dog!
 How does it work?
-You toss a treat on the floor near your pup and let it find its snack.
-This game is fairly easy for dogs, so you can up the ante over time by using smaller treat pieces or tossing treats further away, so it isn’t in your pet’s line of sight.
-This will encourage your dog to use its nose rather than its eyes to find the treat.
+You toss a treat on the floor near your pup and let them find their snack.
+This game is fairly easy for dogs, so you can up the ante over time by using smaller treat pieces or tossing treats farther away, so it isn’t in your pet’s line of sight.
+This will encourage your dog to use their nose rather than their eyes to find the treat.

 2. Cups